 The region boasts a number of tranquil inlets, streams and rivulets, brimming with life.
 Trout, perch, fresh water cobbler and marron present popular hunting opportunities in the fertile rivers and streams in our region.
 Marron is a very large freshwater crayfish native to the permanent rivers in forested, high rainfall areas of the south west.
 Licences for Trout and Marron fishing can be obtained from the local Post Office.

 Steeped in history, from the pioneering timber industry, the rich soils and cooler climate of the region now produce award-winning wines.
-It has grown to take its place as the third largest wine region in Western Australia.
+It has grown to take its place as the third largest grape growing area in Western Australia.
 Many boutique wineries offer cellar door sales and tastings, with restaurants, cafes and galleries springing up amongst them.
 Take the opportunity to sample a variety of quality wines amidst the ambience of rambling rivers, magnificent forests and beautiful lush countryside.

 The Southern Forests region could well be called the gourmet food bowl of Western Australia.
 It is rich with fine produce at all times of the year, reflecting the influence of our European cultural heritage.
 Producing niche epicurean treats including boutique wines, roasted chestnuts (a delightful Easter treat), cheeses, ginseng, green tea and, more recently, the black truffle.
 Complemented by dairy products, beef, lamb, marron, perch, trout, smoked products, rainforest water…the list goes on and on.

 Festivals and events

 Festivals and events embody rural WA’s hospitality and sense of community.
 Southern Forests host many notable events, including the Manjimup Moto Madness in June, the JB Ipsen Golf Classic in October, Truffle Kerfuffle in June and the Cherry Harmony Festival in December, to name but a few.